-Legal documents are available on request and free of charge from the management company or on the websites: www.creditmutuel-am.eu and/or www.la-francaise.com.
-You can get them free of charge on request from serviceclient@la-francaise.com.
+Legal documents are available on request and free of charge from the management company or on the website: www.la-francaise.com.
+You can get this information free of charge on request from serviceclient@la-francaise.com.
 Any further information is available from the Customer Service Nominative Products Department using the following contact details: serviceclient@la-francaise.com.